Popular Income Tax Scams

 Tax time is the time of year when people get anxious to receive their refund from the IRS.
 It’s also the time of the year when financial criminals get to work on their income tax scams.
-It’s easy to see why; income tax scams can often be completed in minutes, the pay often comes in cash, and while many thieves are caught, a lot of them manage to get away.
+It’s easy to see why; Popular Income Tax Scams can often be completed in minutes, the pay often comes in cash, and while many thieves are caught, a lot of them manage to get away.
 Sometimes the victims are taxpayers, and other times, the criminals attempt to defraud the federal government.
 In most cases, all taxpayers end up footing the bill, so it’s worthwhile for everyone to do what they can to help prevent income tax scams.

-Tax Preparer Scams – There are numerous income tax scams put forth by shady tax preparers.
-These might involve having your refund sent to them instead of you, or basing their fees on the amount of your refund (larger refunds always seem to incur larger fees), or simply asking taxpayers to sign a blank return.
-Other scams involve telling taxpayers that they haven’t purchased qualified health insurance under the Affordable Care Act and that they owe penalties which must be paid to the tax preparer.
+Tax Preparer Scams – There are numerous Popular Income Tax Scams put forth by shady tax preparers.
+These might involve having your refund sent to them instead of you, basing their fees on the amount of your refund (larger refunds always seem to incur larger fees), or simply asking taxpayers to sign a blank return.
+Other scams involve telling taxpayers that they haven’t purchased qualified health insurance under the Affordable Care Act and that they owe penalties that must be paid to the tax preparer.
 Another tax preparer scam occurs when the preparer promises to get you a larger refund than the one to which you’re entitled.
 This could happen if they enter false information on your 1040 or alter a W2 or 1099 form.
-In this case, not only will they steal money, but if they file false information and you’ve signed the form, you are legally liable for the contents of that form and could face fines, penalties or even jail time.
+In this case, not only will they steal money, but if they file false information and you’ve signed the form, you are legally liable for the contents of that form and could face fines, penalties, or even jail time.
 If you are going to use a professional tax preparer, you might want to stick with someone from one of the large national chains.
 Alternatively, at least take some time to verify that the person who will be preparing your taxes has a Preparer Tax Identification Number from the IRS.
 While tax preparer income tax scams aren’t all that common, they do add up to a rather large amount of money stolen from taxpayers each year.
+Popular Income Tax Scams

-Income tax scams end up costing legitimate taxpayers hard earned money and take up valuable time and resources.
+Income tax scams end up costing legitimate taxpayers hard-earned money and take up valuable time and resources.
 If you think someone is trying to get you to participate in an income tax scam of any kind, contact the IRS.
+Popular Income Tax Scams